valentjn/vscode-ltex/pages/docs/commands.md

 Triggers a check of all Markdown and LaTeX documents in the workspace.

-This does a file search for `*.md` and `*.tex` files in all folders of the workspace, depending on for which file types LTeX has been enabled (see [`ltex.enabled`](settings.html#ltexenabled)).
+This does a file search for `*.bib`, `*.tex`, and `*.md` files in all folders of the workspace, depending on for which file types LTeX has been enabled (see [`ltex.enabled`](settings.html#ltexenabled)).
 Untitled and unsaved documents are not checked.
 The types of the documents are recognized by their file extensions.

 The documents must be in UTF-8 encoding.
 This does not work if no folders are opened in the workspace.